-All teachers and class leads have a shared appraisal target for 2023-2024 with the focus on understanding what a good meta-learner looks like.
-Metacognition Class-Based Action Research projects support teacher understanding.
+All teachers and class leads have had a shared appraisal target for 2023-2024 and 2024-2025 with the focus on understanding what a good meta-learner looks like.
+Metacognition Class-Based Action Research projects support teacher understanding of how our pupils learn best.
+Collaborative working with Northumbria University supports teacher professional development and learning.

-Teachers' of subjects are supported to be secure in, and keep their subject content knowledge current and well developed through; professional conversations with colleagues including local authority advisors, deep dives into their subject area, writing subject rationales, Long Term Schemes of Work, Teacher Knowledge Organisers, and pre-teach vocabulary.
+Teachers' of subjects are supported to be secure in, and keep their subject content knowledge current and well developed through; professional conversations with colleagues including local authority advisors, 'deep dives' into their subject area, writing subject rationales, Long Term Schemes of Work, Teacher Knowledge Organisers, and pre-teach vocabulary Core Boards.

 Learning Walks and receiving feedback from teachers', supports awareness of each subject through school.
 Being active in a wider community of teachers on social media groups and joining subject associations, networking with other schools, subject-specific training attending webinars and conferences, also supports continued development.